 Where n is the number of processes in the process set, Ci is the computation time of the process, Ti is the Time period for the process to run and U is the processor utilization.

 Example: An example to understand the working of Rate monotonic scheduling algorithm.

 n( 2^1/n - 1 ) = 3 ( 2^1/3 - 1 ) = 0.7977 U = 3/20 + 2/5 + 2/10 = 0.75

 It is less than 1 or 100% utilization.
-The combined utilization of three processes is less than the threshold of these processes that means the above set of processes are schedulable and thus satisfies the above equation of the algorithm.
+The combined utilization of three processes is less than the threshold of these processes which means the above set of processes is schedulable and thus satisfies the above equation of the algorithm.

-As discussed above, the priority will be the highest for the process which has the least running time period.
-Thus P2 will have the highest priority, after that P3 and lastly P1.
+- Priority – As discussed above, the priority will be the highest for the process which has the least running time period.
+Thus P2 will have the highest priority, and after that P3 and lastly P1.

 P2 > P3 > P1

-Above figure says that, Process P2 will execute two times for every 5 time units, Process P3 will execute two times for every 10 time units and Process P1 will execute three times in 20 time units.
+The above figure says that Process P2 will execute two times for every 5 time units, Process P3 will execute two times for every 10 time units and Process P1 will execute three times in 20 time units.
 This has to be kept in mind for understanding the entire execution of the algorithm below.